Rena dulcis: Description

 The Texas blind snake appears much like a shiny earthworm.
 It is pinkish-brown (puce) in color with a deep sheen to its scales.
 It appears not to be segmented.
 The eyes are no more than two dark dots under the head scales.
-Unique among snakes, their upper jaws contain no teeth, and the lower jaw is incredibly short (less than half the length of the skull).
-When ingesting prey, the snakes flex the front of their short lower jaw quickly in a raking motion to fling prey into their esophagus.
+The upper jaw contains no teeth, and the lower jaw is incredibly short (less than half the length of the skull).
+When ingesting prey, the snake flexes the front of its short lower jaw quickly in a raking motion to fling prey into its esophagus, a technique unique to the family Leptotyphlopidae.

 Adults can grow to approximately 27 cm in total length, including the tail.

 On the top of the head, between the ocular scales, L. dulcis has three scales (L. humilis has one scale).

 Behavior

+R. dulcis is terrestrial, fossorial, and secretive.

 The Texas blind snake spends the vast majority of its time buried in loose soil, only emerging to feed or when it rains and its habitat floods with water.
 It is often found after spring rains and mistaken for an earthworm.
 If handled it usually squirms around and tries to poke the tip of its tail into the handler.
 This is a completely harmless maneuver and likely serves as a distractive measure.
 The mouth is far too small to effectively bite a human being.

 Commensal behavior has been observed with the eastern screech owl in which the owl carries live Texas blind snakes back to the nest, where the snakes help to clean the nest of parasites.